-Scope 1: No significant changes are expected in the scope of consolidation in 2018.
+Scope 1: No significant changes in the scope of consolidation in 2019.

-Scope 2: There are no changes in 2018 compared to the previous year.
+Scope 2: There are no changes to report in 2019 compared to the previous year.

-Scope 3: No base year recalculation was performed.
-The scope 3 emissions included in category 3 are based on electricity with guarantees of origin ("marked-based" approach).
+Scope 3: The base year was not recalculated in 2019.
+The Scope 3 emissions included in Category 3 are based on electricity with certifications of origin ("marked-based" approach).